adumont/jekyll-now/_posts/2018-04-04-automaton-in-logisim.md

 tags:
   - Automaton
 image: https://github.com/adumont/CellularAutomaton/raw/master/Automaton-Logisim-8bits/assets/TopModule.png
+last_modified_at: 2018-04-07 14:50:59 UTC
 ---

-This is the second post of my series on Cellular Automatons.
+This is the second post of my [series on Cellular Automatons](/tag/automaton/).
 In this post, I'll show how I have designed and simulated an 8-bit Cellular Automaton using [Logisim](https://github.com/sderrien/logisim-evolution).

 If you wonder what a Cellular Automaton is, go read my [first post](http://maker.itnerd.space/what-is-a-cellular-automaton/).